AndreasHeger/CGATReport/doc/Running.rst

 5. Optionally, removing existing cached data of this :term:`tracker` using :ref:`cgatreport-clean`.

-6. Building the full document using :ref:`cgatreport-build` or the :ref:`Makefile`.
+6. Building the full document using :ref:`sphinx-build` or the :ref:`Makefile`.

 Steps 1-6 are repeated until the document is finished.